denglabpku/SMLDM/README.md

 ## Step 1: simSnapshot

 We developed a pipeline to convert the simulated Brownian diffusing trajectories into simulated molecule snapshot images together with its mask and track image as datasets for downstream model training.
 The molecule trajectories were generated using a pubished method called simSPT ([Tjian - Darzacq lab / simSPT · GitLab](https://gitlab.com/tjian-darzacq-lab/simSPT)).
 We generated a set of trajectories with logarithmically increasing diffusion coefficients using the command recorded in `simSPT_script.txt`.
 For convenience, we simulated long tracks with 1-ms time interval and segmented them into shorter segments matching the desired exposure time.

-Notably, we modified the `betaUnit` parameter in the original `simSPT.c` file from 0 to 1 to count track lifetime in seconds.
+Notably, we modified the `betaUnit` parameter in the original `simSPT.c` file from 0 to 1 to count track lifetime in seconds to generate long tracks.
+We also modified the `gaps` parameters in the original `simSPT.c` file from 1 to 0 to avoid gaps in tracks.

 We provided our simulated molecule trajectories under the zenodo repository https://zenodo.org/records/15089354.